 For pudding, you can substitute vegetarian suet in your Christmas pud, make custard with oat cream and there are some great non-dairy ice creams out there (one of my favourites is Swedish Glace).
 Boxing Day leftover meals can include roast vegetable soup, bubble and squeak and toasted sandwiches.

 Chantelle Nicholson is Chef Patron at Tredwells.
-Her book, Planted, is out in April 2018
+Her book, Planted, was published in April 2018

 10g table salt